alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/memory_considerations.md

 |   *Ethos™-U65*   |    `Dedicated_Sram`    |         `Shared_Sram`          |

 For further information on the default settings, please refer to: [default_vela.ini](../../scripts/vela/default_vela.ini).
+To use the other supported memory modes refer to [vela.ini](https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ethos-u-vela/+/refs/tags/3.2.0/vela.ini).
 For *Ethos-U55* NPU, the system SRAM can also be used to store the neural network model along with the `tensor arena`.
 Vela supports optimizing the model for this configuration with its `Sram_Only` memory mode.
 Although the Vela settings for this configurations suggests that only AXI0 bus is used, when compiling the model